-- ix.
-In this term, a major change is likely to have a significant effect on employees if it results in: - the termination of the employment of employees; or - major change to the composition, operation or size of the employer's workforce or to the skills required of employees; or - the elimination or diminution of job opportunities (including opportunities for promotion or tenure); or - · the alteration of hours of work; or - the need to retrain employees; or - · the need to relocate employees to another workplace; or - the restructuring of jobs. - · Change to regular roster or ordinary hours of work - x.
-For a change referred to in paragraph (1)(b): - the employer must notify the relevant employees of the proposed change; and - subclauses (11) to (15) apply. - The relevant employees may appoint a representative for the purposes of the procedures in this term. - xii.
-If: - a relevant employee appoints, or relevant employees appoint, a representative for the purposes of consultation; and - the employee or employees advise the employer of the identity of the representative; - the employer must recognise the representative. - xiii.
-As soon as practicable after proposing to introduce the change, the employer must: - discuss with the relevant employees the introduction of the change; and - for the purposes of the discussion-provide to the relevant employees: - all relevant information about the change, including the nature of the change; and - information about what the employer reasonably believes will be the effects of the change on the employees; and - information about any other matters that the employer reasonably believes are likely to affect the employees; and - invite the relevant employees to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities).
+- (e) the need to retrain employees; or

+- (f) the need to relocate employees to another workplace; or

+- (g) the restructuring of jobs.

+Change to regular roster or ordinary hours of work

+90.10 For a change referred to in paragraph (90.1)(b):

+- (a) the employer must notify the relevant employees of the proposed change; and - (b) subclauses (90.11) to (90.15) apply. - 90.11 The relevant employees may appoint a representative for the purposes of the procedures in this term. - 90.12 If: - (a) a relevant employee appoints, or relevant employees appoint, a representative for the purposes of consultation; and - (b) the employee or employees advise the employer of the identity of the representative;

+the employer must recognise the representative.

+- 90.13 As soon as practicable after proposing to introduce the change, the employer must: - (a) discuss with the relevant employees the introduction of the change; and - (b) for the purposes of the discussion-provide to the relevant employees: - (i) all relevant information about the change, including the nature of the change; and - (ii) information about what the employer reasonably believes will be the effects of the change on the employees; and - (iii) information about any other matters that the employer reasonably believes are likely to affect the employees; and - (c) invite the relevant employees to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 90.14 However, the employer is not required to disclose confidential or commercially sensitive information to the relevant employees. - 90.15 The employer must give prompt and genuine consideration to matters raised about the change by the relevant employees. - 90.16 In this term:

-- xiv.
-However, the employer is not required to disclose confidential or commercially sensitive information to the relevant employees. - xv.
-The employer must give prompt and genuine consideration to matters raised about the change by the relevant employees. - xvi.
-In this term: - relevant employees means the employees who may be affected by a change referred to in subclause (1).
+relevant employees means the employees who may be affected by a change referred to in subclause (90.1).

-90. Consultative Committee
+91. Consultative Committee